 When you set goals, you stay in the game, you keep budgeting.
 It's that simple.
 It doesn't matter if your ambition is to finally pay your electric bill on time, or pay for your next car in cash.
 It's your budget, and reaching goals always feels good.

-- A Target Balance goal sets a target amount to have set aside in a category, with or without a date associated with it.
+Set an amount to have available in a category, with or without a date!
 If you choose to set a date, YNAB will prompt you to budget so that you will have that amount available in that category by the given date.
 If you choose not to set a date, there isn't a way to be off track, so there won't be an alert if you're short of your goal.
 You will, in both scenarios (date or no date), see your goal progress when you select the category.
 For example, set a goal to have $20,000 budgeted for a house down payment and YNAB will help you track your progress.
-If you choose to have that available by a certain month, YNAB will prompt you to budget a specific amount each month to stay on track.

 Credit Card Payment Categories